 UPM is a project of Al-Bayan Charity Foundation, which is a non-profit institute of higher education.
-The project’s first stage includes a College of Engineering and a College of Business Administration, and College of Computer Science and Information Technology.
+The project’s first stage includes a College of Engineering and a College of Business Administration, and College of Computer and Cyber Sciences.

 “We are in the process of enrolling students to the two colleges", said Prince Mansour, adding that the College of Hospitality Management and College of Law would be established in the second stage.